datacite/sashimi/README.md

 ## Report Storage

-Reports are stored in a S3 bucket using ActiveStore.
-We are storing them rather than in MYSQL because report can get rather big as mentioned in [COUNTER documentation](https://groups.niso.org/workrooms/sushi/start/clients).
+Reports are stored in a S3 bucket using ActiveStorage.
+We are storing them rather than in MySQL because report can get rather big as mentioned in the [COUNTER documentation](https://groups.niso.org/workrooms/sushi/start/clients).

 ## Register a large Usage Report

-Usage report can get very large and we have to ways to approach submission of very large reports.
+Usage report can get very large and we use two approaches handle them.
 The first approach is compression and the second is subsetting.
 Large reports need to be divided and compressed.
 We have set up a top limit of 50,000 datasets per report.

 In both cases, you need to add this exception in the report header: